Backlash (2003): Main event

 In the main event, Goldberg faced The Rock.
 Early into the match, The Rock taunted Goldberg at ringside to avoid wrestling him.
 As The Rock reentered the ring, Goldberg performed a Rock Bottom on him to gain the early advantage.
 Goldberg went for a spear, but The Rock dodged it, resulting in Goldberg hitting the ring post.
 The Rock took advantage over the situation, as he locked Goldberg in a sharpshooter.
 Goldberg broke the hold by grabbing the ring ropes.
 After shoving the referee away and hitting Goldberg with a low blow, The Rock attempted a Rock Bottom, but Goldberg speared him.
 The Rock was able to perform a spinebuster, Rock Bottom, another spinebuster and a People's Elbow on Goldberg for a near-fall.
 Afterwards, Goldberg delivered two spears and a Jackhammer for the pinfall.

 Reception

 Backlash 2003 had 345,000 buys.
 The event was named the Worst Major Wrestling Show of 2003 by the Wrestling Observer Newsletter.
 Dave Meltzer's ratings for the event reflect the negative reception, as he rated the WWE Tag Team Championship match the highest at 3 stars.
-Cena vs. Lesnar was rated 1.25 stars (which was the same rating received by the heavily criticised main event), the World Tag Team Championship match received 1.75 stars (same as the WWE Women's Championship match), while Show vs. Mysterio was rated 1 star.
+John Cena vs. Brock Lesnar was rated 1.25 stars (which was the same rating received by the heavily criticised main event), the World Tag Team Championship match received 1.75 stars (same as the WWE Women's Championship match), while Big Show vs. Rey Mysterio was rated 1 star.
 The 6-man tag match was rated 2.5 stars, while the lowest-rated match was Rikishi vs. Sean O' Haire (0.5 stars).